 The synchronization process itself is the mostly same for bi-directional and uni-directional synchronization.
 It uses the same sync interval and configuration.
 The only difference is in how sync information is requested.

-For Windows-only sync, during the regular synchronization update interval, the Directory Server contacts the Active Directory server and sends the DirSync control to request updates.
+For Windows Active Directory to Directory Server synchronization, during the regular synchronization update interval, the Directory Server contacts the Active Directory server and sends the DirSync control to request updates.
 However, the Directory Server does not send any changes or entries from its side.
 So, the sync update consists of the Active Directory changes being sent to and updating the Directory Server entries.

-For Directory Server only sync, the Directory Server sends entry modifications to the Active Directory server in a normal update, but it does not include the DirSync control so that it does not request any updates from the Active Directory side.
+For Directory Server to Active Directory synchronization, the Directory Server sends entry modifications to the Active Directory server in a normal update, but it does not include the DirSync control so that it does not request any updates from the Active Directory side.

 To prevent data inconsistency, use access control rules to prevent editing or deleting entries within the synchronized subtree on the un

-synced server.
-Access controls for Directory Server are covered in Section 13.3, “Creating ACIs Manually”
+synchronized server.
+Access controls for Directory Server are covered in Chapter 18, Managing Access Control

 .
 For Active Directory, see the appropriate Windows documentation.